15 Different Types of Angelfish

 The Marble Angelfish is one of the most popular types of angelfish, and it’s easy to see why.
 They are brightly colored with white and black stripes and have a beautiful marbled pattern.

 They are also relatively easy to care for, making them a great choice for beginner aquarium owners.
-There are, however, a few things to keep in mind when caring for a Marble Angelfish.
+However, there are a few things to remember when caring for a Marble Angelfish.

 They need plenty of hiding places in their tank, as they are shy fish.
 They also need a diet high in algae and plant matter, as this is what they would eat in the wild.